Witch-Cat/opensource-quiz/README.md

 # Quiz Generator (Learn Quicker & Better)
 This repository was created to facilitate the quick generation of quizzes, aiming to enhance efficiency in learning and teaching within the educational sector.
+You can use all the code, it's free and helpfull i hope !

 ```
 1. Download the index.html code